silnrsi/FDBP/en-US/Glyph_Naming.md

 The answer starts in the era before TrueType came along, in which Adobe's sophisticated page layout engine accessed glyphs by their names &mdash; glyphs had no other way to be located other than by their name.
 In fact, glyph names were simply another token in the PostScript programming language &mdash; and that is why even today glyph names have a very strict allowed form.

-Going even further, some software packages are able to infer certain properties a glyph from just its name.
+Going even further, some software packages are able to infer certain properties of a glyph from just its name.
 The most commonly cited case of this is that some PDF files do not include any representation of the _character_ stream that the document represents, but yet you can still copy _characters_ from the document to the clipboard.
 The reason this works at all &mdash; and it doesn't always work perfectly &mdash; is that Acrobat is able to deduce the character stream (or something close to it) by looking only at the names of the glyphs in the file.

 All of this can work, however, only if the glyphs have been correctly named &mdash; meaning named according to Adobe standards.
 It is for exactly these reasons that we give the recommendations at the top of this article.